adrielidaltoe/Predicting-downloads-of-mobile-app/README.md

+### Predicting Downloads of Mobile App

-### This project is part of the activities developed during data scientist training of Data Science Academy (https://www.datascienceacademy.com.br).
+This project was part of the activities developed during the Data Scientist Training at Data Science Academy (https://www.datascienceacademy.com.br).